cmayer/MitoGeneExtractor/README.md

 **--temporaryDirectory <string>**
  MGE has to create potentially large temporary files, e.g. if multiple input files are specified, or if fastq file are specified.
 With this option these files will not be created in the directory the program was launched, but in the specified tmp directory.

+**--treat-references-as-individual**
+Input sequences which can be aligned with different reference sequences are by default assigned only to the references for which the alignment score is equal to the best score achieved by this input sequence.
+This score competition is switched off if this option is specified.
+This treats multiple references as if they are specified in independent program runs.

 **--keep-concat-input-file**
- If multiple input files are specified MGE first creates a concatenated file.
+If multiple input files are specified, MGE first creates a concatenated file.
 By default this file is removed.
 Use this option if you want to keep this file.

 **--verbosity <int>**
  Specifies how much run time information is printed to the console.
 Values: 0: minimal output, 1: important notices, 2: more notices, 3: basic progress, 4: detailed progress, 50-100: debug output, 1000: all output.